 Mixer Usage

 Quantities and the purpose of your business are closely related.
 A bakery or pizza business is likely to need a large-capacity mixer while a small restaurant will not.
-Looking carefully at the tasks the mixer will need to perform is essential if you want to find the best value for money.
-For example, the small restaurant will benefit from a 5 – 20 quart planetary mixer because of the versatility to be found with the extra attachments.
-A bakery on the other hand would benefit from a large-capacity spiral mixer, possibly a floor mixer.
+Carefully examining the tasks the mixer will need to perform is essential if you want to find the best value for money.
+For example, a small restaurant will benefit from a 5- to 20–quart planetary mixer due to the versatility offered by the extra attachments.
+A bakery, on the other hand, would benefit from a large-capacity spiral mixer, possibly a floor mixer.

 Not to be confused with the additional attachments available for the planetary mixer, commercial mixers come with standard attachments as outlined below: